If I could only tell you one thing, it would be this: Our children are not broken.

 This is what I’m about and this is what I’m creating—A world where all kids grow up loving themselves.

-If you want to be part of this and you’re wondering what you can do to create this with and for the kids in your life, click here to join our online community, the Emotion Guide Collective.
+If you want to be part of this and you’re wondering what you can do to create this with and for the kids in your life, click here to join our online community, the Growing Up Confident Collective.

 What is the thing you stand up for?
 I’d love to hear your ONE THING.
 Share it below.